vuex-orm/vuex-orm/docs/guide/relationships/defining-relationships.md

 ### Defining The Inverse Of The Relationship

-To define the inverse relation to fetch related record – for this example it's for Tag model – you can use `this.morphedByMany` attribute.
+To define the inverse relation to fetch related record – for this example it's for Tag model – you can use the `this.morphedByMany` attribute.

 ```js
 class Tag extends Model {